How the Regina Food Bank Can Help

 If for some reason, you cannot attend the Regina Food Bank on the day scheduled for your order pick up, you must phone 306-791-6533 ext.0 to reschedule your order, or cancel.
-Given the volume of orders on a daily basis, we can only hold your order for 24 hours from your original scheduled appointment.
+Given the volume of orders on a daily basis, we cannot hold your order past your original scheduled appointment.

 If after this time we have not received a call about a missed order, you could be suspended for 30 days from utilizing the Regina Food Bank services, so please be sure to contact us if there is a change to your order date.
 If there are repeat occurrences of orders not being pick up could result in your account being cancelled.

 Registered clients qualify for an order no fewer than 14 days of their last order.

 Be sure that when you arrive on the date of your pick-up that you bring Saskatchewan Health Cards for every member of your family, proof of address current within the last 60 days.

 Upon receiving your order, products must be transferred from the food bank container given to you, to your own bags or boxes.
 The Regina Food Bank cannot guarantee that we will have extra bags or boxes on hand, so please ensure to bring your own.